aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Membrane Structure and Function.md

 - ***Transmembrane Proteins & Transport Proteins***

 #### 1. Ion Channel
 Allows specific ion to move through water-filled pore.
-Most plasma membranes include specific chanells for several common ions.
+Most plasma membranes include specific channels for several common ions.

 #### 2. Transporter
 Transports specific substances across membrane by changing shape.
 For Ex, Amino acids, needed to synthesize new proteins, enter body cells via transporters

 #### 3. Receptor
-Recognizes specific ligand and alters cell's fucntion is one way.
-For ex, Antiduretic hormone binds to rececptors in the kidneys and changes the water permeability of certain plasma membranes.
+Recognizes specific ligand and alters cell's function is one way.
+For ex, Anti-diuretic hormone binds to receptors in the kidneys and changes the water permeability of certain plasma membranes.

 #### 4. Enzyme
-Catalyzes reaciton isnide or outside cell.
-For Ex, lactase protruding from epithelial cells lining your small intestine splits the dissacharide lactose in the milk you drinki
+Catalyzes reaction inside or outside cell.
+For Ex, lactase protruding from epithelial cells lining your small intestine splits the disaccharide lactose in the milk you drink.

 #### 5. Linker
 Anchors filaments inside and outside to the plasma membrane, providing structural stability.
 May also participate in movement of the cell or link two cells together.